jenkinsci/kubernetes-operator/README.md

 Jenkins Pipelines use Scripts written in [Groovy](https://groovy-lang.org/) which aid in the CasC aspect of Jenkins.

-Jenkins uses [plugins](https://plugins.jenkins.io/) like CasC to extend it's solution space by carrying out Jobs of different kinds and providing a composable infrastructure for your CI/CD.
+Jenkins uses [plugins](https://plugins.jenkins.io/) like CasC to extend its solution space by carrying out Jobs of different kinds and providing a composable infrastructure for your CI/CD.

 ### Out of the box it provides:
 - Integration with Kubernetes ([Jenkins kubernetes-plugin](https://github.com/jenkinsci/kubernetes-plugin))